-In May 1980, the bulk freighter MV Summit Venture struck a support column of the Sunshine Skyway Bridge in

-Tampa, FL, causing a large portion of the bridge span to collapse and resulting in 35 fatalities.
+In May 1980, the bulk freighter MV Summit Venture struck a support column of the Sunshine Skyway Bridge in Tampa, FL, causing a large portion of the bridge span to collapse and resulting in 35 fatalities.
 Federal investigators concluded that the probable cause of the collision was unexpectedly sudden and severe weather.
-Because only one of two parallel spans collapsed, traffic could resume at reduced capacity on the remaining span until a replacement bridge was completed in 1987.
-Other bridges have collapsed leading to disruptions in maritime and highway transportation as well.
+Other bridges have collapsed, leading to disruptions in maritime and highway transportation as well.
+The Tampa incident led to the publication of new bridge design guidance for withstanding vessel impacts, but it is not yet known whether the Key Bridge-built before this guidance existed-could have withstood the Dali's impact even if it conformed to current design best practices.

-What Actions Can the Federal Government Take?
+What Immediate Actions Can the Federal Government Take?

 The U.S. Coast Guard shares responsibilities with the National Transportation Safety Board (NTSB) to investigate major safety incidents.
 Under the NTSB's governing statutes and regulations, the agency shall investigate any "major marine casualty," defined as one that results in the loss of six or more lives, the loss of a vessel larger than 100 gross tons, property damage initially estimated as at least \$0.5 million, or a release of hazardous materials deemed to be a serious threat.
 The U.S. Coast Guard is directed to conduct a preliminary investigation to determine whether a major marine casualty event has occurred and notify the NTSB accordingly.
-The NTSB report for the Florida Skyway Bridge Collapse was published 11 months after the incident occurred, and the collapse of the Fern Hollow Bridge near Pittsburgh in 2022 took two years for the agency to fully investigate.
+The NTSB has stated it will take 12 to 24 months to fully investigate this incident and has released an initial timeline of the incident.